harelsegev/INDXRipper/README.md

 ### The --deleted-dirs switch
 INDXRipper will not output entries in deleted directories by default.
 This can be changed using the --deleted-dirs switch.

 A deleted directory may have some of its clusters overwritten by another directory.
 This means the entries found in a deleted directory may actually belong to a different directory.
-The files you see in a deleted directory might not have been placed in the correct path.
+Entries in deleted directories can have great value, but remember - some of the files you see might not have been placed in the correct path.

 ## Limitations
 * The tool may give false results.